-This has definitely been a highlight of our time in Vietnam so far!
-We wouldn’t hesitate to recommend Vespa Safari to anybody interested in doing something seriously fun in Hue.
+This was definitely a highlight of our time in Vietnam!
+We wouldn’t hesitate to recommend Vespa Safari to anybody interested in doing something seriously fun and different in Hue.

 Or feel free to ask us a question or share your Vespa Safari experience in the comments below.

-A massive thank you to Vespa Safari, Go Explore Vietnam and Vietnam Discovery Travel for the great experience!
+A massive thank you to Tu and his team at Vespa Safari, Go Explore Vietnam and Vietnam Discovery Travel for the great experience!